Online Master’s Programs in Molecular Biology & Diagnostic Science

 The curriculum includes courses such as communication in the sciences; fundamentals of scientific research; managing biomedical laboratory operations; decision processes for biomedical laboratory operations; cell biology in health and disease; concepts in molecular biology; clinical application of molecular biology; and hemostasis, thrombosis and effective resource management, among others.

-Johns Hopkins University’s Bloomberg School of Public Health offers an online master of arts program in public health biology ideal for experienced professionals.
-This is an interdepartmental program that is led by the Department of Biochemistry and Molecular Biology with active participation from the Departments of Molecular Microbiology and Immunology and Environmental Health and Engineering.
+Johns Hopkins University’s Bloomberg School of Public Health offers an online master of arts program in public health biology which is ideal for experienced professionals.
+This is an interdepartmental program led by the Department of Biochemistry and Molecular Biology, with active participation from the Departments of Molecular Microbiology and Immunology and Environmental Health and Engineering.
 Students in this program receive concrete training for mastering biology topics that are relevant to public health.

 Graduates can take up roles such as natural resources biologists, laboratory managers, life and physical science technicians, biological science laboratory technicians, research biologists, healthcare administration project managers, biology educators, and college instructors.